 Furthermore, risk assessments should be conducted throughout the project.
 For example, if the workers start using different machinery, then an assessment should be done to ensure that no new risks arise without controls.
 Additionally, if there are any accidents during work, a full assessment of risk will be undertaken to ensure it does not happen again.

 Another method of ensuring health and safety in construction is the implementation of protective gear.
 Without many of these protective aids, construction work can be very hazardous.
 Therefore, wearing many of the below items is a legal requirement for many construction sites.

 A very important item of clothing that construction workers should wear, especially in cloudy weather, at night or when working in potentially dangerous areas, is reflective clothing.
-This ensures that all other construction workers are aware of where each other are.
-This avoids the risk of materials falling on workers, collision with vehicles, as well as other risks.
+This ensures workplace visibility.
+Construction workers are able to see one another clearly.
+This avoids the risk of materials falling on workers, collision with vehicles, and much more.
 In addition, reflective clothing ensures that workers are visible by pedestrians or cars.
 For construction workers who work on the roads, this is essential.

 A serious complication of loud machinery on construction sites is the potential to cause hearing loss without appropriate protection.
 Therefore, those working with diggers and drills as well as other machinery must wear ear protection.

 Gloves and other skin protection